Praying for Souls to Be Saved - Does It Work?

 • We may pray generally, as Jesus did, or specifically, as Paul did, knowing that such prayers are according to the revealed will of God.

 - •• In sum, look to God for a burden for souls.
 Pray for conversions throughout your geographical region.
-And specifically target by name those friends and relatives who have not yet found the Lord’s great salvation.
+And specifically, by name, pray for those friends and relatives who have not yet found the Lord’s great salvation.

 O thou that hearest prayer, unto thee